davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-auto.md

  the License.
 -->

-The following Spring Framework, Spring Data for {pivotal-gemfire-name}
-(SDG) and Spring Session for {pivotal-gemfire-name} (SSDG) annotations are implicitly declared by Spring Boot for {pivotal-gemfire-name}'s (SBDG) auto-configuration.
+The following Spring Framework, Spring Data for VMware GemFire (SDG) and Spring Session for VMware GemFire (SSDG) annotations are implicitly declared by Spring Boot for VMware GemFire's (SBDG) auto-configuration.

 - `@ClientCacheApplication`